NVIDIAGameWorks/RayTracingDenoiser/README.md

 **[NRD]** If there are areas (besides sky), which don't require denoising (for example, skipped diffuse rays for true metals). `materialID` and `materialMask` can be used to drive spatial passes.

 **[NRD]** Input signal quality can be improved by enabling *pre-pass* via setting `diffusePrepassBlurRadius` and `specularPrepassBlurRadius` to a non-zero value.
-Usually pre-pass is needed for specular and less needed for diffuse, because pre-pass outputs optimal hit distance for specular tracking (see the sample for more details).
+Pre-pass is needed more for specular and less for diffuse, because pre-pass outputs optimal hit distance for specular tracking (see the sample for more details).

 **[NRD]** In case of probabilistic diffuse / specular split at the primary hit, hit distance reconstruction pass must be enabled, if exposed in the denoiser (see `HitDistanceReconstructionMode`).

-**[NRD]** In case of probabilistic diffuse / specular split at the primary hit, pre pass must be enabled, if exposed in the denoiser (see `diffusePrepassBlurRadius` and `specularPrepassBlurRadius`).
+**[NRD]** In case of probabilistic diffuse / specular split at the primary hit, pre-pass must be enabled, if exposed in the denoiser (see `diffusePrepassBlurRadius` and `specularPrepassBlurRadius`).

 **[NRD]** Maximum number of accumulated frames can be FPS dependent.
 The following formula can be used on the application side:
 ```